pytorch/ao/README.md

 * [Executorch](https://github.com/pytorch/executorch/tree/main/examples/models/llama2#quantization) is integrated with GPTQ for both 8da4w (int8 dynamic activation, with int4 weight) and int4 weight only quantization.

 ## Success stories
-Our kernels have has been used to achieve SOTA inference performance on
+Our kernels have been used to achieve SOTA inference performance on

 1. Image segmentation models with [sam-fast](pytorch.org/blog/accelerating-generative-ai)
 2. Language models with [gpt-fast](pytorch.org/blog/accelerating-generative-ai-2)